davetron5000/restunit/README.markdown

 ## Test Form

 A REST test is much simpler than an arbitrary unit test.
-It is a matter of an HTTP request and an HTTP response.
+It is a matter of a HTTP requests and responses.

+A test of a REST service endpoint (which would be a resource, identified by a URL) is a series of REST calls.
+This could be simply one call (a GET to a resource that should return known data), or a more complex interaction of PUTing a new resource to the server, GETing that resource to see if it was received and DELETEing it to leave the remote data store in a known state.

+### REST Call

+We'll use the term "Call" to be one HTTP request and response cycle.

 The request can be as simple as: